 Improving customer experience with edge computing for curb-side pickup

 - When the customer completes online order, they can be sure that the item they selected is in stock and will be available when they make the drive to pick up their order.

 - Customers picking up their orders will experience reduced wait times and an improved overall experience.

 - Retailers will have additional information they can use to improve their supply chain management.

 - Retailers will be better able to manage internet orders and in person pick-ups.

-Neal Analytics has experience in designing edge-powered AI solutions in the healthcare, manufacturing and retail spaces, a delivery playbook that ensures implementation success and long-term partnership with Microsoft that ensures that we stay at the cutting edge of edge computing, machine learning and visual AI.
+Neal Analytics has experience in designing edge-powered AI solutions in the healthcare, manufacturing, and retail spaces, a delivery playbook that ensures implementation success, and a long-term partnership with Microsoft that ensures that we stay at the cutting edge of edge computing, machine learning, and visual AI.

 Want to discuss how edge-powered AI solutions could meet your business’ needs?
 Contact us to chat more with our experts.
 We’ll be happy to discuss how edge computing can improve your business.